blast-project/CoreBundle/README.md

 This bundle is the next step after the SonataAdminBundle.
 Configure an entire backend bundle filling only YAML files...
 Try it!

-It is also the core of the core of [Libre Informatique](https://github.com/libre-informatique/)'s Symfony 2/3 projects.
+It is also the core of [Libre Informatique](https://github.com/libre-informatique/)'s Symfony 2/3 projects.

 Example
 ========